-Once you are done with your meal you are escorted to an area of your choosing.
+Once you are done with your meal you are escorted to a sitting area of your choosing.
 All of the furniture is extremely comfortable and the lounge is amazingly decorated.
-I opted for one of the window areas which includes two leather chairs (each with 4 outlets), a table, two lamps, and a great view.
+I opted for one of the window areas which included two leather chairs (each with 4 outlets), a table, two lamps, and a great view.
 My Perrier man continued checking on me every few moments.
 Additionally, the head server had a list of all passengers and their flight times.
 He came over to me twice to tell me I should start heading to my gate.
-He was very nice (and concerned) but I felt his timing was a little too conservative.
+He was very nice (and concerned), but I felt his timing was a little too conservative.
 I stayed about 15 minutes longer and he looked like he might have a heart attack.
 As I left, both servers walked me out and said goodbye (they both had my name down perfectly).

 The bathrooms included multiple showers and changing areas.

-There’s even a kids room in TPR.
+There was even a kids room in TPR.

 OK, so back to the regular SilverKris first class lounge in terminal two.
 The lounge was very nice and included a huge selection of breakfast items.
 If you are looking for variety, you may prefer the regular first class lounge over TPR.

 There’s an omelet station as well, I ordered an egg while omelet with peppers, mushrooms, avocado, and feta.